Shot noise: Electronic devices

-It was obtained in the 1990s by Khlus, Lesovik (independently the single-channel case), and Büttiker (multi-channel case).
+It was obtained in the 1990s by Viktor Khlus, Gordey Lesovik (independently the single-channel case), and Markus Büttiker (multi-channel case).
 This noise is white and is always suppressed with respect to the Poisson value.
 The degree of suppression, $F = S/S_P$, is known as the Fano factor.
 Noises produced by different transport channels are independent.
 Fully open ($T_n=1$) and fully closed ($T_n=0$) channels produce no noise, since there are no irregularities in the electron stream.

 At finite temperature, a closed expression for noise can be written as well.
 It interpolates between shot noise (zero temperature) and Nyquist-Johnson noise (high temperature).